py5coding/py5book/integrations/numpy.md

 It is best to illustrate what this means for you, the py5 coder, with a brief example.
-We will explore this by loading an image of the py5 logo and using it understand Color Channel Ordering.
+We will explore this by loading an image of the py5 logo and using it to understand Color Channel Ordering.

 To begin, we will load the image with the PIL, the Python Imaging Library.